 The core benefit and drawback of the non-3d-printing approach all are about physically shaping you want (and how time-consuming that can get).
 It requires iteration, patience, and plenty of rounds on the rotary tool to carve out space or your electronic components.
 But this simple approach is calming and precise.
 I get snug fits for my components and I get to enjoy carving in this project.

 The lighting portion of this project was rather satisfying!
 The LED strip I chose makes you feel like you’re holding light itself;

 The resulting lightsaber is incredibly bright, loud, and interactive with hits.
-I am excited to take this to the convention and really test out how bright this can be.
+I am excited to take this to Silicon 2022 and really test out how bright this can be.
 I almost wonder if my lightsaber is almost too loud, even considering the loud environment of a convention.

 Another significant result is being a winner to Make’s Math the 4th Challenge, and I have been receiving nothing but positive feedback on it.
 I hope more people repurpose and customize these toys to their liking.

 As highlighted in the tutorial, there are several opportunities to improve and upgrade lightsabers like these.
-I’d be happy to explore vinyl wraps as a way to add a metallic finish to the lightsaber.
 I’m also planning to sense where the blade is touched, and have that area be super bright.
 That challenge is easier and cheaper said than done, but I have some promising ideas and materials to play with!